How To Set Up Advanced Settings in QuickBooks Online

 Advanced tip:

-Employees and contractors can input their own hours by setting them up as a time-tracking-only user, as we explain in the tutorial “How To Set Up Multiple Users.”
+Employees and contractors can input their own hours by setting them up as a time-tracking-only user, as we explain in our tutorial on how to set up multiple users in QuickBooks Online.
 If your company requires robust time management and reporting, such as a professional service firm or contractor, we recommend adding QuickBooks Time (formerly TSheets) to your QuickBooks Online subscription.
+Read our review of QuickBooks Time for more information.

 QuickBooks Online Essentials, Plus, and Advanced can record transactions in multiple currencies.
 Click anywhere in the Currency section to explore your options: